litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 This folder explains **how Litex works internally**—specifically, how Litex implements its inference rules to derive new facts from known facts.
 While the Tutorial folder teaches you *how to use* Litex, this folder reveals *how Litex works* under the hood.

-## Litex's Fundamental Difference from Programming Languages

-**⚠️ Important**: It's crucial to understand that **Litex works fundamentally differently from programming languages**:

-1. **Litex is not for execution**: Unlike programming languages that execute code to perform computations, Litex is designed for **reasoning and verification**.
-It doesn't compute values—it verifies mathematical statements.

-2. **Litex is not for calculating**: You don't write Litex code to calculate a number or produce a result.
-Instead, you write Litex code to **establish and verify facts**.

-3. **Every statement has three possible outcomes**:
-   - **`true`**: The statement is verified or successfully executed
-   - **`error`**: The statement is syntactically invalid or uses undeclared objects
-   - **`unknown`**: The statement cannot be verified.
-This means either:
-     - The statement is false (but Litex doesn't have enough information to prove it false), or
-     - The current knowledge is insufficient to determine the truth value

-4. **No value flow**: Unlike programming languages where function return values flow into other computations, Litex statement outcomes are **observed but never passed along** to other statements.
-Each statement stands alone in establishing facts.

-**The core purpose of Litex**: To verify mathematical reasoning, not to compute values.
-Every statement you write is about establishing whether something is true, not about calculating what something equals.

 ## What Are Inference Rules?

 Inference rules are the mechanisms that allow Litex to derive new facts from existing ones.
 For example, if we know `a = b` and `b = c`, Litex can infer `a = c` through the transitivity of equality.
 These rules are the foundation of Litex's verification system.

 ## What Are Axioms?

 Axioms are the starting points of Litex's verification system.
 They are the most basic facts that are assumed to be true without proof.
 For example, the axiom of equality is `a = a` for all `a`.

+## Axioms + Inference Rules = Mathematical World

 With 1. axioms, i.e. facts we assume to be true, and 2. inference rules, i.e. a mechanism to derive new facts from existing ones, we can build a whole mathematical world.
+Litex implements these axioms and inference rules to verify mathematical statements.

 ## What This Folder Covers